In this article, you will learn the important factors in flow measurement which are quite useful for learning the basics of instrumentation.

 However, for gases, the compressibility factor should be taken into consideration in its calculation since the percentage error is remarkably high.

 The Compressibility Factor is a function of molecular weight, temperature, and pressure.
 Follow the following;

 The Ideal Gas Law (Boyle’s + Charles Laws) ;

 Assume at this moment, the gas is at a normal temperature and pressure.
-The molecules of gas is moving randomly constantly in the container.
-When pressurised, the molecules have lost the space to move and become more attached to each other.
-These changes in behaviour of gas is called the Super-compressibility (Z).
+The molecules of gas are moving randomly constantly in the container.

-The general gas law written to include the Z factor
+The general gas law was written to include the Z factor

-Head loss occurs after a fluid passed through a restriction of an orifice or venturi, and does not quite return to its original pressure.
+Head loss occurs after a fluid passes through a restriction of an orifice or venturi, and does not quite return to its original pressure.
 Hydraulic energy cannot be transferred through pipes without losses.